Blue justice: Definition

 There is no one definition of Blue Justice.
 Below are definitions of Blue Justice offered by recent academic literature.

 Moeniba Isaacs, PLAAS 2019: Blue Justice has at its core a social justice principle that recognizes the need for small-scale fisheries to have equity, access, participation, and rights within the blue economy.
-The Blue Justice approach for small-scale fisheries, therefore, is to "critically examine the political, economic, and ecological processes of blue economy development initiatives.”
+Therefore, the Blue Justice approach for small-scale fisheries, is to "critically examine the political, economic, and ecological processes of blue economy development initiatives."

 Svein Jentoft, Life Above Water: Blue Justice for small-scale fisheries in the blue economy agenda means inclusion for small-scale fishers and community members as stakeholders with an eye towards power imbalances and equity.
 The basic tenets of social justice address who has a stake in the issue, and they focus on what needs to be done to restore justice for past wrongs in the marginalization of small-scale fisheries.

-Philippa Cohen et al., Securing a Just Space for Small-Scale Fisheries in the Blue Economy: Securing a “just” space for small-scale fisheries in the blue economy means including human rights and the voices of the largest ocean users in the discussion.
+Philippa Cohen et al., Securing a Just Space for Small-Scale Fisheries in the Blue Economy: Securing a "just" space for small-scale fisheries in the blue economy means including human rights and the voices of the largest ocean users in the discussion.
 It also means that paying closer attention to the social dimensions of fisheries may allow for better governance in this arena.

 Origins

 To address these longstanding issues, international instruments that explicitly reference human-rights principles have been adopted.
-The Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security and the Voluntary Guidelines for Securing Sustainable Small-Scale Fisheries in the context of Food Security and Poverty Eradication (SSF Guidelines) are instruments that have social justice backings with language that calls for "responsible governance of tenure because land, fisheries and forests are central for the realization of human rights…" (FAO 2012; Governance of Tenure, p.
+The Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security and the Voluntary Guidelines for Securing Sustainable Small-Scale Fisheries in the context of Food Security and Poverty Eradication (SSF Guidelines) are instruments that have social justice backings with language that calls for "responsible governance of tenure because land, fisheries and forests are central for the realization of human rights..."
+(FAO 2012; Governance of Tenure, p.
 6), and that "States should ensure that effective fisheries management systems are in place to prevent overexploitation driven by market demand that can threaten the sustainability of fisheries resources, food security, and nutrition."
 (FAO 2015; SSF Guidelines, p.
 11).
 These instruments are necessary to secure the historical use rights and customary use rights of small-scale fisheries.

 Blue Justice has social justice and human rights principles at its foundation, and it has connections to environmental justice and climate justice due to the focus of those movements on the unequal distribution of harm exerted on marginalized communities.
 Rawls (1999) outlined his ‘justice as fairness’ with two principles: that each person has the equal right to basic liberties, and that social and economic inequalities should be reasonable and attached to positions that are open to all.